base-org/web/apps/base-docs/tutorials/docs/01_basename_social_dropdown.md

 ![image-basename](../../assets/images/basenames-tutorial/basename-profile-home.png)

 To set a text record for your basename, start by visiting `https://www.base.org/name/<YOUR-BASE-NAME>`.
 Connect your wallet to manage your profile, then click the `Manage profile` button.
-Add one or more text records, such as your X (formerly Twitter) URL.
+Add one or more text records, such as your X (formerly X) URL.
 Once you've added the desired records, click the `Save` button at the bottom of the page.
 Finally, confirm and sign the transaction to make the changes onchain.

 ![image-basename](../../assets/images/basenames-tutorial/confirm-textrecord-update.png)